 In addition, keywords related to disciplines outside of music, such as dance, theater, anthropology, etc. are occasionally used.

 The “Indexes” column states whether a journal is cataloged in a database.
 I have largely focused on internationally accessible databases such as RILM, ERIH Plus, DOAJ, KOAJ, J-Stage, etc.

-If you are on the editorial staff of one of these journals and would me to revise your journal entry, please be in touch: this is a one-person operation and human error is the most likely the cause of any inaccuracy.
+If you are on the editorial staff of one of these journals and would like me to revise your journal entry, please be in touch: this is a one-person operation and human error is the most likely the cause of any inaccuracy.

 Similarly, if you represent an open-access music journal that isn’t on the list, I would love to hear from you.